Postgraduate study is an effective way to enhance your knowledge and improve your employability in constantly evolving markets.1

 Postgraduate studies require you to take a much more proactive approach compared with earlier education.

 Postgraduate education can also involve more collaboration with your peers as you support one another.
-The CA Program provides specific forums for students and teachers to work together towards the students' academic success.
+The CA Program provides specific forums and support for students and teachers to work together towards the students' academic success.

 At your own pace